craig-davis/craig-davis.github.io/_posts/2015-08-18-jekyll-instruction-layout.markdown

 ### 2. Use this layout in a new post

-Update the frontmatter of a post to use this new template:
+Update the front matter of a post to use this new template:
 {% highlight liquid %}
 {% raw %}
 ---